“Subjectivity is truth, and truth is subjectivity.”— Søren Kierkegaard

 “You want to be a maker of relationships.”

 Decoding the complex, subjective relationships necessary for creativity to thrive requires the empathy to see the exchange from the perspective of the other participants.
-And to help that process along, we encourage you to adopt and adapt this Empathy Map:
+To help that process along, we encourage you to adopt and adapt this Empathy Map:

 First created by XPlane and available here in fabulous Google Slides, The Empathy Map is designed to put relationships first in the creative process.
 Use it when you start a project to align your team with the people they’re creating the work for.